marycpriyanka/Professional-ReadMe-generator/README.md

 ## Installation

-To install the dependencies (Inquirer), run 'npm install' in your command line.
+To install the dependencies (Inquirer package), run 'npm install' in your command line.
 Then, to invoke the application, use the command 'node index.js'.

 ## Usage